liip-forks/drupal-ldap/README.developers.txt

 -----------
 $ldap_user
 -----------
 Associative array representing ldap data of a user.
-See $ldap_server->user_lookup() for example of returned value.
+See $ldap_server->userUserNameToExistingLdapEntry() for example of returned value.
   'sid' => ldap server id
   'mail' => derived from ldap mail (not always populated).
   'dn'   => dn of user